publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch35/schII/ptA/m__us_usc_t7_s1306.md

  __Amendments__

     1973—[Pub.
-L. 91–524, § 405(b)][/us/pl/91/524/s405/b], as added by [Pub.
+L. 91–524][/us/pl/91/524], § 405(b), as added by [Pub.
 L. 93–86][/us/pl/93/86], temporarily inserted “(except that in the case of wheat, if the yield is abnormally low in any one of the calendar years of the base period because of drought, flood, or other natural disaster, the Secretary shall take into account the actual yield proved by the producer in the other four years of such base period)” after “determining the projected yield”.
 See Effective and Termination Dates of 1973 Amendment note below.

  __Effective and Termination Dates of 1973 Amendment__

     [Pub.
-L. 91–524, title IV, § 405(b)][/us/pl/91/524/s405/b], as added by [Pub.
-L. 93–86, § 1(12)(a)][/us/pl/93/86/s1/12/a], Aug.
+L. 91–524, title IV][/us/pl/91/524/tIV], § 405(b), as added by [Pub.
+L. 93–86][/us/pl/93/86], § 1(12)(a), Aug.
 10, 1973, [87 Stat.
 229][/us/stat/87/229], provided that the amendment made by [Pub.
 L. 91–524][/us/pl/91/524] is effective with respect to the 1974 through 1977 crops.

 ----------